 Onsen Gastronomy: Oita & Kumamoto

 Where: Kyushu, Japan

 What will I experience?
-Walk Japan’s newest series of speciality tours focus on two quotidian activities, eating and bathing.
+This speciality tour by Walk Japan focuses on two quotidian activities, eating and bathing.
 The Onsen Gastronomy tour in Oita and neighbouring Kumamoto takes you to hot spring mecca, where you’ll get to dip in various clear, murky, fizzy and even pungent pools throughout the trip.
 Besides soaking in therapeutic thermal waters, you will get to enjoy local delicacies with ingredients sourced from the region.